Best Open Source AI Gateway in 2026

 Trade‑offs

-- Open‑source version lacks advanced AI features (semantic caching, detailed analytics, compliance).
+- The open‑source version lacks advanced AI features (semantic caching, detailed analytics, compliance).

 - Those capabilities require Kong Enterprise, which is not free.